newatoms/guides/onboard-a-new-employee/readme.md

 ### Interface

 Create account on [interface.newatoms.com](https://interface.newatoms.com).
-When they've make the account ask Boris or Sam to add them to the NewAtoms organisation and their team.
+When they've made the account ask Boris or Sam to add them to the NewAtoms organisation and their team.

 ### Slack